This is My Story

 "Do I just work and sleep and work some more?"

-"Is that what happens when you get to the middle of your career?"
+"Is that what happens when you get to the height of your career?"

 "You just realize that it’s all work and you squeeze a little fun, family and friends in between?”